-- This AC SPD provides type 2 protection to the Inverter from AC system surges from grid.
-For the protection of AC Low voltage systems, we recommend selecting the respective type of SPD based on the country code and the area lightning protection requirements. - We recommend using suitable circuit disconnecting means with an SPD device inside or outside the inverter wiring box. - The Type 3 PCB mounted surge protection provided inside the CL-60E wiring box is not meant to protect AC LV grid components.

-- For an effective surge protection, shorten the length of cables.
+- If the AC cable length is >30m, it will require cascading of SPD for downstream protection. - This AC SPD provides type 2 protection to the Inverter from AC system surges from grid.
+For the protection of AC Low voltage systems, we recommend selecting the respective type of SPD based on the country code and the area lightning protection requirements. - We recommend using suitable circuit disconnecting means with an SPD device inside or outside the inverter wiring box. - The Type 2 PCB mounted surge protection provided inside the CL125E wiring box is not meant to protect AC LV grid components. - For an effective surge protection, shorten the length of cables.
 Lightning is a phenomenon that generates high frequency voltage.
 1 m length of cable crossed by a lightning current generates approximate over voltage in the order of 1000V. - In practice, consider intermediate grounding terminals inside the switch boards to shorten the cable lengths.
 IEC 60364-5-534 mandates to restrict the overall length of cables (connected to SPD and terminating to ground) up to 50cm.

-Figure 5-3 shows the circuit of internal SPD connections of Conext CL wiring box (AC switch not included - ignore in the circuit).
+Figure 5-2 shows the circuit of internal SPD connections of Conext CL wiring box.

-Figure 5-3 Circuit of Internal SPD Connections
+Figure 5-2 Circuit of Internal SPD Connections

 In 3 phase AC LV systems, surge protection also depends on the type of grounding system that is followed for the wiring of 3 phases and neutral.
-Figure 5-4, Figure 5-5, and Figure 5-6 show examples that illustrate the connection of SPDs in AC LV circuits.
+Figure 5-3, Figure 5-4, and Figure 5-5 show examples that illustrate the connection of SPDs in AC LV circuits.

-Figure 5-4 TN-S Earthing System, 3-Phase + Neutral
+Figure 5-3 TN-S Earthing System, 3-Phase + Neutral

-Figure 5-5 TN-C Earthing System, 3-Phase
+Figure 5-4 TN-C Earthing System, 3-Phase

-Figure 5-6 MEN Earthing System, 3-Phase
+Figure 5-5 MEN Earthing System, 3-Phase